Mississippi Child Custody Laws

 Mississippi Custody Hearings

-In some cases, parents are able to come to their own custody arrangement and courts will normally honor those agreements.
-If they cannot agree, a court may have to decide on any contested custody issues in a hearing.
+In some cases, parents are able to come to their own custody agreement, and family courts will normally honor those agreements.
+If parents cannot agree, a court may have to decide on any contested custody issues in a custody hearing.
 As noted above, the primary concern for any court in creating a custody arrangement is the child's best interests.
-Chancery courts in Mississippi are generally able to consider any factor that could be relevant to the child's best interests, safety, and well-being.
+Chancery courts in Mississippi are generally able to consider any factor that could be relevant to the child's best interests, safety, and well-being when making custody decisions.

 Get Legal Help with Child Custody

 Sorting out the emotional and legal issues of child custody can be difficult.
-You can consult with a Mississippi family law attorney if you would like legal assistance regarding a child custody matter.
+You should consult with a Mississippi family law attorney if you would like legal advice regarding a child custody matter.
+A family law attorney who specializes in child custody can help you navigate the complexities of your custody case, advocate for your parental rights and parenting time, and work towards a custody order that serves the best interests of your child.

 Can I Solve This on My Own or Do I Need an Attorney?